smajert/MineClassification/readme.md

 Therefore, it is not surprising that the MLP, which does not have these inherent biases, outperforms them on this dataset.

 ## Conclusion
+As we can see in this example, understanding how a model behaves can be very helpful, both to drive understanding of the underlying problem and to preempt unexpected behavior in the field.
+Also, there are problems where interpretable models consisting only of simple rules (e.g. voltage > 5V and height < 10cm) will struggle to describe what is actually going on.
+Finally, if the amount of (relevant) features is low enough, plotting the entire decision space of your model is generally a very good idea.

 ## References
 <a id="1">[1]</a>